fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/index.md

 Samples
 ------

-The sample [CounterApp](https://github.com/fsprojects/Fabulous/blob/master/samples/CounterApp/CounterApp/CounterApp.fs) contains a slightly larger example of Button/Label/Slider elements.
+The sample [CounterApp](https://github.com/fsprojects/Fabulous/blob/master/Fabulous.XamarinForms/samples/CounterApp/CounterApp/CounterApp.fs) contains a slightly larger example of Button/Label/Slider elements.

-The sample [TicTacToe](https://github.com/fsprojects/Fabulous/blob/master/samples/TicTacToe/TicTacToe/TicTacToe.fs) contains examples of the Grid and Image elements.
+The sample [TicTacToe](https://github.com/fsprojects/Fabulous/blob/master/Fabulous.XamarinForms/samples/TicTacToe/TicTacToe/TicTacToe.fs) contains examples of the Grid and Image elements.

-The sample [AllControls](https://github.com/fsprojects/Fabulous/blob/master/samples/AllControls/AllControls/AllControls.fs) contains examples of instantiating most elements in `Xamarin.Forms.Core`.
+The sample [AllControls](https://github.com/fsprojects/Fabulous/blob/master/Fabulous.XamarinForms/samples/AllControls/AllControls/AllControls.fs) contains examples of instantiating most elements in `Xamarin.Forms.Core`.

-The external sample [Calculator](https://github.com/nosami/Elmish.Calculator/) is a small calculator app.
-(Note: because this is an external sample it may not be up-to-date with the latest version of his library.)
+The sample [Calculator](https://github.com/fsprojects/Fabulous/blob/master/Fabulous.XamarinForms/samples/Calculator/Calculator/Calculator.fs) ([original external sample](https://github.com/nosami/Elmish.Calculator/)) is a small calculator app.

 The external sample [PocketPiggyBank](https://github.com/jimbobbennett/PocketPiggyBank) is a small client-server app with login authentication.
 (Note: because this is an external sample it may not be up-to-date with the latest version of this library.)

-The external sample [ElmishContacts](https://github.com/TimLariviere/ElmishContacts) is a multi-page contacts app featuring maps, group-lists and cross-page messages.
+The external sample [FabulousContacts](https://github.com/TimLariviere/FabulousContacts) is a multi-page contacts app featuring maps, group-lists and cross-page messages.
 (Note: because this is an external sample it may not be up-to-date with the latest version of this library.)

-The external sample [ElmishPlanets](https://github.com/TimLariviere/ElmishPlanets) is a multi-page app featuring facts on the planets in the Solar System.
+The external sample [FabulousPlanets](https://github.com/TimLariviere/FabulousPlanets) is a multi-page app featuring facts on the planets in the Solar System.
 It uses Urho3D and Fabulous (Note: because this is an external sample it may not be up-to-date with the latest version of this library.)

-See also the curated list [Awesome Fabulous](http://aka.ms/AwesomeEXF).
+See also the curated list [Awesome Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous).

 Further Resources
 --------